TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

   select count(*) into existing_count from public.profiles;

   if existing_count = 0 then
-    -- If it's the very first user, they're admin insert into public.profiles (user_id, display_name, role)
+    insert into public.profiles (user_id, display_name, role)
     values (new.id, '', 'admin');
   else